qcnotes/qcnotes.github.io/_posts/2024-08-16-Quantum-Postulates.md

   $$\rho: H_A \to H_A$$

-such that,
+satisfying,

   $$\rho >= 0, Tr(\rho) = 1$$

-These conditions are required to ensure probability axioms.
+These positivity and trace one conditions are required to ensure probability axioms.
 This postive linear map is known as Density operator.

 #### 2) **Evolution postulate:**
 The closed quantum system evolves unitarily as